GilbertoQ/GilbertoQ.github.io/_posts/2019-12-25-ML-FinanceRF.md

 The pattern to find in Foregin Exchange data was called the Tripple Barrier Method.
 ![Table1](/img/TB.png)
-Table 1:As seen, if a certain section of the market touches the top barrier first then that means that is a positive occurrence of the class if it meets the vertical barrier or bottom barrier then it is a negative class.
+Table 1: As seen, if a certain section of the market touches the top barrier first then that means that is a positive occurrence of the class if it meets the vertical barrier or bottom barrier then it is a negative class.

 Once the events are chosen then statistical properties are gathered about the event dates and a Random Forest Classifier is then fitted on the event data.